The case for stories to document a child’s learning journey

 - Most of the work is eventually discarded

-There’s another challenge with all this required activity.
-It takes time away from reflection, time for a teacher to think deeply about a child and where the next opportunities for growth might come from.
+The rating process takes time away from reflection, time for a teacher to think deeply about a child and where the next opportunities for growth might come from.
 This is not the intention of checkpoint assessments, but often it is the reality.

 While checklists can be helpful for older children to measure academic growth where the markers are reasonably clear, they can be frustratingly confining in early childhood education.
 They do not allow teachers to capture and share all of those wonderful stories of firsts, of breakthroughs, of imagination and curiosity, of amazing outside the box thinking, of those unique loving moments – the magic of early learning.
 It’s this magic that gets teachers up in the morning, and it’s what engages parents.